Morita equivalences for Zhu's algebra: Morita equivalences

-While our primary concern are structures arising from the study of vertex operator algebras, the results in this section apply in a more general context.
+While we are primarily interested in structures arising from the study of VOAs, the results in this section apply in a more general context.
 In particular, we may encapsulate the relevant structures from the previous section by introducing the following definition (motivated by the resemblance to the Peirce decomposition of an associative algebra):